tytydraco/yessleep/out/The_Deerman_.md

 "Really?
 Why's that?"
 He glanced at her briefly, then took a sip of coffee; steam rose, mingling with his breath.

 "It's nothing major, really."
-She shrugged, then took a swig from her own cup; three-quarters of the way done, she could feel the effects of the caffeine already kicking in, giving her a slight energy boost..
+She shrugged, then took a swig from her own cup; three-quarters of the way done, she could feel the effects of the caffeine already kicking in, giving her a much needed energy boost..

 "Come on, just lay it out."
 He nudged her encouragingly.

 They stopped at a large fallen tree and sat down in the middle.
 That's when Julie opened up about her dreams and the mysterious deerman.
 When she finished, she downed the rest of her coffee and gazed thoughtfully out at the trees.
-Waiting for his response.
+Half expecting and half hoping he'd provide some logical explanation.

 Finally, after a moment or two, he spoke.
 "This man you're dreaming about reminds me of a story my grandpa Joe told me a few years back when we were out at his camp."